jmettraux/aac_magic/src/_descriptions_in.md

 A reveal ball, within its radius, a thread outlines threads left by other casters.
 The colours of those threads is revealed.
 Only the threads within the radius of the ball are outlined by the quartz thread.

-By consuming 1 extra WP, all the threads (quartz and others) are revealed to other casters.
+By consuming 1 extra CP, all the threads (quartz and others) are revealed to other casters.
 Non casters must succeed a DD 8 WIS / Magic skill check to see.
 The GM may decide that some characters or creatures are thread blind and simply cannot see.

 The ball might be quite smaller than the form of the thread it reveals.
 Blind man and elephant situation.